prysmaticlabs/documentation/docs/wallet/withdraw-validator.md

 In this step, you will submit your signed requests to the Ethereum network using a tool provided by the Prysm project called `prysmctl`.
 Learn how to download and install the prysmctl tool from our [guide](/prysm-usage/prysmctl.md) or check commands on [Command-line options](/prysm-usage/parameters.md).
 You’ll need access to a synced beacon node to proceed with this step (it does not need to be a Prysm beacon node).

-Once prysmctl is downloaded, you can use the `prysmctl validator withdraw` command, which will ask for terms of service acceptance and confirmation of command by providing additional flags, and also a path to the bls_to_execution_changes file from the previous step.
+Once `prysmctl` is downloaded, you can use the `prysmctl validator withdraw` command, which will ask for terms of service acceptance and confirmation of command by providing additional flags, and also a path to the bls_to_execution_changes file from the previous step.

 :::info
 default beacon node REST `<node-url>` is `http://localhost:3500` aka `http://127.0.0.1:3500`

 :::

-Open a terminal in the location where you downloaded the prysmctl binaries, rename the file to prysmctl, and run the following command.
+Open a terminal in the location where you downloaded the `prysmctl` binaries, rename the file to `prysmctl`, and run the following command.
 Some users will need to give permissions to the downloaded binaries to be executable.
 Linux users can do this by right clicking the file, going to permissions, and clicking the `Allow executing file as program` checkmark.
 This may be different for each operating system.

 ```jsx